tegacodes/Dark-Ecology-Studio/work-reading-schedule.md

 Supplementary
 * Shannon Mattern, 2016, [Cloud and Field](https://placesjournal.org/article/cloud-and-field/).

-*Reporting back on:*
+*Homework due for next week:*

 * Research and preparations of campus field guide.
+Draft content is due on the 26th.
+* To prepare for the field trip, choose one sound work from the list of examples here and write a paragraph on the work in relations to the reading, Infrastructure Tourism, for this week.

 ###Part 2: Investigating Systems
 ####3.
 19th Sept - Water and Waste systems